Oregon and Colorado will each need to fill injury voids during Saturday’s matchup

 Chidobe Awuzie — Cornerback

 Awuzie was an all-conference second-team selection last season and is one of the top returning defensive backs in the country.
 He has been tabbed by several different sites as a potential second or third round pick in the upcoming NFL draft, and could be the lockdown corner the Buffs need to stop Oregon’s high-powered passing attack this weekend.
-At six feet, 205 pounds, Awuzie has the size to matchup with Oregon’s physical receivers, such as Darren Carrington and Dwayne Stanford, but also agile enough to drop into the slot and hold his own with speedsters such as Charles Nelson.
+At six feet, 205 pounds, Awuzie has the size to matchup with Oregon’s physical receivers, such as Darren Carrington and Dwayne Stanford, but is also agile enough to drop into the slot and hold his own with speedsters such as Charles Nelson.

 Bryce Bobo — Wide Receiver

 From 2011 to 2015, Colorado quarterbacks had the luxury of throwing the ball to former all-conference first-team selection Nelson Spruce.
 Now with the NFL’s Los Angeles Rams, Spruce is gone and Bryce Bobo has filled his role as Colorado’s go-to deep threat.
-A 6-foot-2 junior, Bobo broke into the Buffs starting lineup this year and has made an immediate impact.
+A 6-foot-2 junior, Bobo broke into the Buffs’ starting lineup this year and has made an immediate impact.
 He caught five passes for 99 yards in Colorado’s week one victory over Colorado State, including an acrobatic one-handed, 46-yard reception.
-He is averaging 20 yards per catch this year, and his breakaway speed could give Oregon’s cornerbacks fits this weekend.
+He is averaging 20 yards per catch this year, and his breakaway speed could give Oregon’s cornerbacks a challenge this weekend.

 Chris Graham — Kicker

 With the loss of starting placekicker Diego Gonzalez due to a torn achilles, the Buffs will look to Graham to solidify the kicking game.
 The sophomore kicker has handled kickoff duties for the past two seasons and is also the team’s backup punter.
-Gonzalez provided solid play and went 18-of-29 on field goal attempts last year, and Graham is 0-1 so far on attempts this year.
+Gonzalez provided solid play and went 18-of-29 on field goal attempts last year, while Graham is 0-1 so far on attempts this year.
 The Buffs have converted third downs at a 48-percent clip this season and been one of the best teams in the country at continuing drives.
 If that efficiency dips, though, Graham could be tested early this weekend if the Buffs are able to work their way into solid field position against the Ducks.

 Follow Jarrid Denney on Twitter @jarrid_denney